-We are proud to stock every range from Riedel from the functional Glassesto the elaborate Decanters.
+We are proud to stock every range from Riedel, from functional Glasses to elaborate Decanters.
 Important ranges include the popular Vinum range and the hand-made Sommeliers range.
-The O Stemless glasses have recently become a popular choice with their accessible price points, further to that the Value Packs are a great choice for someone who is starting their collection.
-With glassware and serving pieces to suit all price points, Riedel really is the discerning choice for the avid wine lover.At David Shuttle one of the roles we play is to educate the customer on the nuances of the Riedel brand.
-Although the history of Riedel is fascinating, the most interesting quality is the ability the correct glass has to the wine intended.
+The O Stemless glasses have recently become a popular choice with their accessible price points.
+Further to that, the Value Packs are a great choice for someone who is starting their collection.
+With glassware and serving pieces to suit all price points, Riedel really is the discerning choice for the avid wine lover.At David Shuttle, one of the roles we play is to educate the customer on the nuances of the Riedel brand.
+Although the history of Riedel is fascinating, the most interesting quality is the ability the correct glass has to ensure the wine tastes as intended.

 Our other role is ensuring the immediate availability of the vast ranges at competitive prices.
 We are proud to do this with the highest standard of Customer Service.

 More about Riedel

 The Riedel family have been producing some of the world's greatest crystal stemware for over 240 years, and we have been selling it since 1995.
 Riedel Stemware is regarded as some of the finest available in the world today.
 Ranges vary in price from their illustrious Sommeliers collection to their functional Vinum range.

 "The finest glasses for both technical and hedonistic purposes are those made by Riedel.
 The effect of these glasses on fine wine is profound.
 I cannot emphasize enough what a difference they make."
 (Robert M.Parker, Jr. The Wine Advocate)

 Their designs deliver the typical components of a particular grape variety, highlight the balance of flavours, maximise the fruit, and integrate acidity or tannins into the overall pleasure of each wine.
 If served at the correct temperature, they ensure the wine could not taste better.